johnatas-x/drupalazy/README.md

 Three possible cases :
 - If the update worked, a nice little green check is added next to the file name.
 - If the file is already Drupal 10 (or 9 or 11) compatible, it is skipped and a nice little yellow check is added next to the file name.
-- If the update failed, a ugly red cross is added next to the file name.
+- If the update failed, an ugly red cross is added next to the file name.

 If you're a summary fanatic, there's one at the end of the script (and in addition, there is even a summary of the files in error)!